Home › Block and Plugin Tutorials › Block Editor › Block.json Version 3: A Guide for Plugin and Theme Developers

 }

 Did I mention hacks?
 We’ve latched on to an existing style that loads in the iframe.
 First, we register our custom block styles using wp_register_style.
-After that, we check for the existence of the stylesheet we want to latch onto.
+After that, we check whether the stylesheet we want to latch onto exists.
 Lastly, we used wp_deregister_style to remove the core stylesheet and then re-register it with our styles as a dependency.
 WordPress will load its block editor stylesheet; when it does, we simply latch onto it as a dependency.

 For this next hack, we needed to inject inline styles inside the iframe: